 Spalding is a tiny village located in the state of Nebraska.
 With a population of 467 people and just one neighborhood, Spalding is the 160th largest community in Nebraska.
-Much of the housing stock in Spalding was built prior to World War II, making it one of the older and more historic villages in the country.
+Spalding has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Occupations and Workforce